EOSIO/eosio-java-softkey-signature-provider/README.md

 * `signTransaction(EosioTransactionSignatureRequest eosioTransactionSignatureRequest)` signs an `Transaction`
 * `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.

-Importing a key by calling:
+Import a key by calling:

 * `importKey(String privateKey)`